ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-simple-contract/index.md

   "outputDirectory": "./build"
 }
 ```
 Save everything and run ``` yarn build ```.
-As a result the ``build`` directory should appear and our compiled contract should be inside it.
+As a result, the ``build`` directory should appear and our compiled contract should be inside it.

 # Testing with Waffle
 Now comes the best part!
 Let's do this!

 Tests in Waffle are written using Mocha and Chai.
-Therefore run the following command to add mocha and chai to your project:
+Therefore, run the following command to add mocha and chai to your project:
 ```bash
 yarn add --dev mocha @types/mocha chai
 ```